-English usage/Typographical errors
+7. English usage/Typographical errors

 Once the above points are taken care of, the drafter should proof-read the entire draft and check for any grammatical errors or inconsistencies.
-Resolving these errors before filing eliminates any chances of objections related to indefiniteness and can also reduce prosecution costs
+Resolving these errors before filing eliminates any chances of objections related to indefiniteness and can also reduce prosecution costs in the long run.

 Although the above points provide some guidelines for writing great quality patent applications, there are many more intricacies involved in drafting patent applications.
 Hiring a good patent attorney or a patent agent can be a great investment to this effect.